boystrange/ProgramVerification/src/Chapter/Polymorphism.lagda.md

 _ = id 42
 ```

-There are cases in which Agda is not able to automatically infer a
+There are cases in which Agda is not able to automatically infer an
-given implicit argument.
-In these cases, we can still explicitly
+implicit.
+In these cases, we can supply it explicitly, by placing
-supply it, by placing the implicit argument within braces.
+the implicit argument within braces.

 ```
 _ : Bool